Portland Brain Injury Attorneys

-At Shulman DuBois, our hearts go out to anyone who has been injured because of another’s carelessness.
+At DuBois Law Group, our hearts go out to anyone who has been injured because of another’s carelessness.
 We can help you during this difficult time in your life.
 Call us at 503-222-4411 for a free consultation.
 Find our Portland brain injury attorneys on the Oregon Brain Injury Association page.

 A brain injury is often catastrophic, and victims can sometimes never fully recover.
 Unlike most tissues in the body, the brain isn’t able to regenerate its cells.
 Once brain cells are damaged or the connections between them are broken, the functions they perform are lost, unless the brain learns to perform them in a new way.
 Oregon brain injury victims usually have permanent problems because of the injury, including difficulty with their senses, movement, emotions, and/or cognitive abilities.
 Sometimes a person who suffers a brain injury can even experience a severe personality change that may be permanent.